About cookies on this site

 And that’s a good moment to introduce Google Tag Manager’s DOM Element variable.
 This type of variable can access the value of a website element that matches a condition defined by you.
 Let’s take a closer look.

-Configure DOM Element variable in Google Tag Manager
+Configure the DOM Element variable in Google Tag Manager

 To create a new DOM Element variable, go to Variables > Scroll down > New > DOM Element.
-Click it, and let’s take a look at what are the possible settings here.
+Click it, and let’s take a look at the possible settings here.

 Let’s imagine that we have a page with a particular product, and you want to get the name of that product.
-One of the ways to do that would be to read the text of a website element, that is Product Title.
-Do right-click on a product title, and let’s hope that we’re lucky enough to find an ID in that element.
+One of the ways to do that would be to read the text of a website element, that is the Product Title.
+Right-click on a product title, and let’s hope that we’re lucky enough to find an ID in that element.
 Bingo!

 Double-click that ID, copy and paste it into the Element ID field in your GTM variable.
 What about the 2nd field (Attribute name)?